slavniyteo/upgraded-octo-funicular/README.md

-contain the covered work, unless you entered into that arrangement, or that patent license was granted, prior to 28 March 2007.
+for and in connection with specific products or compilations that contain the covered work, unless you entered into that arrangement, or that patent license was granted, prior to 28 March 2007.